comp129/comp55/docs/labs/JavavsCPP.md

 | Multithreading        | Yes                  | Yes                  |
 | Platform Independence | Depends on platform  | Write Once, Run      |
 |                       |                      | Anywhere (WORA)      |

-Most of what you have learned in C++ is still applicable in Java, the only major change is how to convey your knowledge C++ just lets you do whatever you want, which is exciting but can mess you up.
+Most of what you have learned in C++ is still applicable in Java, the only major change is how to convey your knowledge.
+C++ just lets you do whatever you want, which is exciting but can mess you up.